dalejn/7T-COS-hippocampal-subfields/README.md

+##nipype MultivariateTemplateConstruction

+Working in Jupyter notebook: ants_test.ipynb.
+See Issues for to-do list

+---

-Porting simplified multivariateTemplateConstruction into ANTsR
+##Porting simplified multivariateTemplateConstruction into ANTsR

 Scripts work and with a few tweaks, can make the multiple iterations automatic